security-assignments/security-assignments.github.io/milestone4.md

 4. In section 3, describe mitigating controls you identified in Step 3 above for the vulnerabilities you reported in Section 3 of your penetration test report.
     * List the specific controls from [NIST Special Publication 800-53: "Security and Privacy Controls for Federal Information Systems and Organizations"](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf) (e.g., "IA-1: Identification and Authentication Policy and Procedures").
-    * Explains each control.
-You're welcome to to quote from NIST 800-53, with attribution.
+    * Explain each control.
+You're welcome to quote from NIST 800-53, with attribution.
     * Group your controls by control family (e.g., group all "IA" controls together).
     * *Be explicit how each control would mitigate the vulnerabilities you found*.